virgilvox/octoblu_tutorials/meshblu/pi/read.md

 1. Open the root directory of the SD card in a file explorer.
 2. Open the file wifi.conf with a text editor.
-3. Enter in your wifi credentials.
+3. Enter in your wifi configuration details.
+(This acts like a standard wpa_supplicant.conf file)
 4. Save and close the file.

-##Configure Private Cloud
+##Configure Gateblu (Gateway)

 1. In the root folder of the SD card open a file named meshconf.sh inside a text editor.
 2. Change the UUID/TOKEN to match the one you saved earlier.